 Each VM series shown in the previous table includes a configuration with InfiniBand.
 Use the InfiniBand configurations when you run distributed training, for faster communication between nodes.
 InfiniBand also increases the scaling efficiency of the training for the frameworks that can take advantage of it.
 For details, see the Infiniband benchmark comparison.

-Although Azure Machine Learning Compute can mount Blob storage using the blobfuse adapter, we don't recommend using Blob Storage this way for distributed training, because the performance isn't good enough for the majority of cases to handle the necessary throughput.
-Use Premium Blob for the data as shown in the architecture diagram.
+Although Azure Machine Learning Compute can mount Standard tier Blob storage using the blobfuse adapter, we do not recommend using the Standard tier for distributed training as the performance typically is not good enough to handle the necessary throughput.
+Use Premium tier as storage for training data as shown in the architecture diagram above.
+You may also refer to the following blog post for throughput and latency comparison between the two tiers.

 The scaling efficiency of distributed training is always less than 100 percent due to network overhead — syncing the entire model between devices becomes a bottleneck.
 Therefore, distributed training is most suited for large models that cannot be trained using a reasonable batch size on a single GPU, or for problems that cannot be addressed by distributing the model in a simple, parallel way.